![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 every great intellectual manifestation that I had already found in the

-greatest men of other nationalities." ('Prefce,' in Jean-Christople, 1911, Volume 1, translated by Gilbert Cannan, p. iv) In 1892 Rolland married Clotilde Bréal, a French Jew.
+greatest men of other nationalities." (quoted in 'Preface,' Jean-Christople: Dawn, Morning, Youth, Revolt, translated by Gilbert Cannan, New York: Henry Holt and Company, 1910, p. iv) In 1892 Rolland married Clotilde Bréal, a French Jew.
 Clotilde, who shared his love of music, came from a family of prominent Parisian intelectuals and academics.
-They lived for some time in Rome, where Rolland researched for his doctoral thesis the origins of opera before Jean-Baptiste Lully and Alessandro Scarlatti.
+They lived for some time in Rome, where Rolland researched the origins of opera before Jean-Baptiste Lully and Alessandro Scarlatti.
 Rolland received in 1895 his doctoral degree in art for his dissertation The Origin of the Modern Lyrical Drama – the first dissertation on music ever presented at the Sorbonne.
 In spite of the Bréal family's insistence, Rolland refused to take a public stand on the Dreyfus Affair.
 His marriage to Clotilde was dissolved in 1901.
 Rolland then lived closely attached to his parents, especially to his mother.
 His dilemma as an independent left-wing intellectual in the climate of hatred, Rolland examined in Les loups (1898), his first play on the French Revolution.
 However, decades later Rolland reproved himself for having neglected a just cause.
 Rolland became professor of art history at the École Normale

 in Paris.
 In 1904 he continued his academic career as a professor of